 - Now put the camera on the tripod

 - Set the camera to manual mode, indicated by “M”.

-- Choose as small an aperture as possible (big aperture number 8 or 11).
+- Choose an aperture that is as small as possible (large aperture number of 8 or 11).

-- Set the exposure time to 2 seconds (with the “Bulb” setting the camera is exposes for as long as you keep the shutter open by pressing the shutter release).
+- Set the exposure time to 2 seconds (using the “bulb” setting, the camera will be exposed for as long as you hold the shutter open by keeping the shutter button held down).

-- If there are things near the firework display that you can focus on make sure to use this opportunity.
+- If there are points near the fireworks that you can focus on, take advantage of that opportunity.

 - If not, wait for the first rocket and focus on that.

-- It’s important to deactivate the autofocus straight after focusing.
+- It is important to disable the autofocus (AF) immediately after focusing.

 Taking pictures with a Smartphone

-Take HDR Images – The smartphone camera takes several pictures and layers them together to get the best result.
-This intensifies the contrast between the dark sky and the brigt fireworks.
+Take HDR shots – the smartphone camera takes a series of exposures and puts these together to create an optimised photo.
+This creates strong contrasts between the night sky and the fireworks.

-There are smartphones with manual camera settings available.
-If you are using one, set:
+There are smartphones that allow manual camera settings – Select: